-People who have come home to the Catholic Church from other Christian denominations remain acutely aware of the divisions in the Body of Christ.
+People who have come home to the Catholic Church from other Christian traditions remain acutely aware of the divisions in the Body of Christ.
 On the one hand, we have a hard-won appreciation of the fullness of truth and beauty to be found in the Catholic Church.
-But we’ve also seen the continued work of the Holy Spirit among our separated Christian brothers and sisters and remain grateful for the faithful witness of men and women who first introduced us to Jesus Christ long before we came home to Catholicism.
-With all this in mind, we continually yearn and work for the unity for which Christ prayed.
+But we’ve also seen the continued work of the Holy Spirit among our separated Christian brothers and sisters and remain grateful for the faithful witness of those who first introduced us to Jesus Christ long before we came home to Catholicism.
+With all this in mind, we continually yearn and work for the unity for which the Lord Jesus prayed.

 Each monthly CHNewsletter features a new conversion story, articles, and most importantly a list of prayer requests and grateful anecdotes from around the network.